Death Toll Soars In US From Storm Helene, North Carolina Reeling - UrduPoint

 "And then we were looking out and then literally this whole street, just everything went black."

-Republican former president and current candidate Donald Trump will visit Valdosta on Monday for a briefing on the disaster, his campaign said.

-Biden, who has approved federal aid for several states in the wake of the disaster, intends to travel to hard-hit areas this week, "as soon as it will not disrupt emergency response operations," the White House said Sunday.
+Biden, who has approved federal aid for several states in the wake of the disaster, intends to travel to hard-hit areas this week, "as soon as it will not disrupt emergency response operations," the White House said Sunday, later adding that Harris would do the same.

-He spoke by phone on Sunday with the governors of Georgia and North Carolina, as well as the mayor of Valdosta, it added.

-Biden directed Criswell, the FEMA administrator, to "determine what more can be done to accelerate support to those who are having the most difficult time accessing assistance in isolated communities," it said.
+"We will stand with these communities for as long as it takes to make sure that they are able to recover and rebuild," Harris said Sunday evening at a campaign rally in Las Vegas.

+Biden was scheduled to speak about the post-storm response from the White House on Monday.

 Recent Stories